ginpei/webextension-pomodoro/README.md

 - Badge text on the toolbar button
 - Keep scripts working in background
 - Let popup script run background script
-- Send message from background to popup
+- Send messages from background to popup
 - Replace popup icon with existing PNG file
 - Replace popup icon with Canvas image created by script
 - Render progress chart using Canvas